 Ladies and gentlemen, boys and girls, step right up and experience the wonders of your carnival-themed birthday party!
 Try your luck at a ball toss!
 Will you be the one to beat the strong man?
 How many prizes will you take home today?

 The traveling carnival has been a part of American life for over 100 years.
 It was once the highlight of the year, drawing people from towns and cities together.
 What better way to bring together friends and family for a fun birthday party?

-Scatter game booths around your backyard or park, and have guests compete to win prizes.
+Scatter game booths around your backyard or local park and have guests compete to win prizes.
 Mom and Dad, or the hosts, can dress up as the ringmaster or a clown.
 Carnival food like hot dogs, popcorn, and cotton candy are easy and fun.
-A carnival themed birthday party is relatively easy to set up, and sure to be a hit!
+A carnival-themed birthday party is relatively easy to set up, and sure to be a hit!

-You can go all out, or scale it back when planning your carnival themed birthday party.
+You can go all out or scale it back when planning your carnival-themed birthday party.
 If you’re the crafty type, you can save a lot of money, though not time, doing it all yourself.
-Budget-permitting, party supply stores, and websites have a great selection of pre-made items to make party planning a snap.
+Budget permitting, party supply stores and retail websites have a great selection of pre-made items to make party planning a snap.

 Your invitation sets the tone for the type of party guests can expect and helps to build excitement!
 From homemade to pre-order, put some thought into the invitation you want to send.
 Let's take a look at a few great options.

 Carnivals once set up on ticket booths on either side of the entrance.
 For a nickel, carnival-goers received tear-off admission tickets.
 Why not copy their idea?
 Download a free template online and print off invites on paper or cardstock.
 A local print shop could do it for you using colored ink.

 Or you can fill in your event’s details online and order printed invitations from vendors like Zazzle, Vistaprint, and ArtFire.